aaami1ster/mean/angular/README.md

 # Angular Tutorial
 By the end of the tutorial you will be able to do the following:
 1. Use built-in Angular directives to show and hide elements and display lists of  data.
-1. Create Angular components to display hero details and show an array of heroes.
+1. Create Angular components to display employee details and show an array of employeees.
 1. Use one-way data binding for read-only data.
 1. Add editable fields to update a model with two-way data binding.
 1. Bind component methods to user events, like keystrokes and clicks.
-1. Enable users to select a hero from a master list and edit that hero in the details view.
+1. Enable users to select a employee from a master list and edit that employee in the details view.
 1. Format data with pipes.
-1. Create a shared service to assemble the heroes.
+1. Create a shared service to assemble the employeees.
 1. Use routing to navigate among different views and their components.

 # Steps